 9.2 Split Hits

 If the cue ball strikes a legal object ball and a non-legal object ball at about the same instant, and it cannot be clearly determined which ball was hit first, the judgment will go in favor of the shooter.

 9.3 Ball Rebounds from Pocket

 Balls must remain in a pocket to count as pocketed.
 If a ball goes into a pocket and bounces back on to the playing surface, it is not considered pocketed.
 If it is the 10-ball, it is not a win.
 If it is the cue ball, it is not a scratch.
 Clearing pockets which are full or nearly full of balls is the responsibility of the shooting player.

-If any ball hangs in a pocket, the ball is considered to be pocketed if it drops in 5 seconds or less after coming to complete rest by the hole.
-If a hanging ball drops in the pocket after being at rest for 5 seconds or more, the ball is returned to the original position on the edge and the incoming player may begin his/her inning.
+If any ball hangs in a pocket and drops within 5 seconds after coming to a complete rest, the ball is considered to be pocketed.
+If a hanging ball drops in the pocket after being at rest for more than 5 seconds, the ball is returned to the original position on the edge, and the incoming player may begin.
 Both players will have the opportunity to argue their case.
 The referee’s decision is final.

 If one or more balls become suspended in a pocket beyond the edge of the slate because it is partially supported by other pocketed balls, it is considered pocketed if the removal of the supporting ball(s) would cause the supported/suspended ball(s) to fall into the pocket.
 Tournament officials are the sole judges of whether this rule applies to any situation.